 If booking hotels check out prices on line (booking.com, hotels,com, ebookers.ie) and then telephone hotel to negotiate a better price.
 Travelling Dublin to Galway use Gobus (www.gobus.ie) or Citylink (www.citylink.ie) for quick, good quality and cheap travel.
 Any other questions just ask!
-John Fahey almost 9 years ago
+John Fahey about 9 years ago

 I agree that GALWAY is the place to visit - work - socialize - relax.
 John Fahey over 9 years ago